-Another year has officially ended and we are now looking forward to the year ahead.
+Regardless of the time of year, many of us are usually thinking about our goals on some level.
+And as each year passes, and January comes into view, we have a renewed sense of optimism as we look forward to the year ahead.
 Have you thought about what you want to accomplish this year, or quarter?
-If you’re like the nearly nearly 50% of Americans making a New Year’s resolution, then you may also join the less than 10% of those who actually achieve those resolutions.
-With these statistics in mind, turn your resolutions around to conquer your goals this year.
+Are you on track with your goals?
+If you’re like the nearly 50% of Americans making New Year’s resolution each year, then you may also join the less than 10% of those who actually achieve those resolutions.
+With these daunting statistics, you might feel discouraged.
+But in this article I’m offering up a new perspective on resolutions and solid, actionable advice to conquer your goals this year.

-Here are some smart and simple tips to keep in mind as you work on your goals this year.
+Here are some smart and simple tips to keep in mind as you set goals and work on your goals throughout the year.

 As simple as it may sound, this is a surefire way to knock even your biggest, scariest goals out of the park.
 When something in your mind is put into a concrete, visual or written form it’s no longer just an idea; it becomes a plan.
 People who write their goals down are much more likely to achieve them.
 This has been proven by studies over and over again.
 So put pen to paper and write out or draw out your goals for the year.
 The format doesn’t matter; the important part is to write down your goals and make a plan for achieving each of them.
 Seeing your goals written and posted visually in your office, refrigerator, or wherever you’re likely to see it every day is a powerful motivator for you to focus on achieving them.